Tank Man: Photographic versions

-On June 4, 2009, in connection with the 20th anniversary of the protests, Associated Press reporter Terril Jones revealed a photo he had taken showing the Tank Man from ground level, a different angle from all of the other known photos of the Tank Man.
+On June 4, 2009, in connection with the 20th anniversary of the protests, the Associated Press reporter Terril Jones revealed a photo he had taken showing Tank Man from ground level, a different angle from all of the other known photos of Tank Man.
 Jones wrote that he was not aware of what he had captured until a month later when printing his photos.

 Arthur Tsang Hin Wah of Reuters took several shots from room 1111 of the Beijing Hotel, but only the shot of Tank Man climbing the tank was chosen.
 It was not until several hours later that the photo of the man standing in front of the tank was finally chosen.
 When the staff noticed Widener's work, they re-checked Tsang's negative to see if it was of the same moment as Widener's.
 On March 20, 2013, in an interview by the Hong Kong Press Photographers Association (HKPPA), Tsang told the story and added further detail.
 He told HKPPA that on the night of June 3, 1989, he was beaten by students while taking photos and was bleeding.
 A foreign photographer accompanying him suddenly said, "I am not gonna die for your country", and left.
 Tsang returned to the hotel.
-When he decided to go out again, the public security stopped him, so he stayed in his room, stood next to the window and eventually witnessed the Tank Man and took several shots of the event.
+When he decided to go out again, the public security stopped him, so he stayed in his room, stood next to the window and eventually witnessed the Tank Man event and took several shots of it.

-In addition to the photography, video footage of the scene was recorded and transmitted across the globe.
+In addition to the still photography, video footage of the scene was recorded and transmitted across the globe.
 Australian Broadcasting Corporation (ABC) cameraman Willie Phua, Cable News Network (CNN) cameraman Jonathan Schaer and National Broadcasting Company (NBC) cameraman Tony Wasserman appear to be the only television cameramen who captured the scene.
-ABC correspondents Max Uechtritz and Peter Cave were the journalists reporting from the balcony.
+The ABC correspondents Max Uechtritz and Peter Cave were the journalists reporting from the balcony.

-After witnessing an incident on June 3, where a Chinese APC ran over several people before protesters killed the crew and destroyed the vehicle, many journalists and photographers believed the protests had already reached their peak, causing many to leave the area before the "tank man" incident occurred.

 Legacy

 In April 1998, Time included the "Unknown Rebel" in a feature titled "Time 100: The Most Important People of the Century".
 In November 2016, Time included the photograph by Jeff Widener in "Time 100: The Most Influential Images of All Time".
+Although the images of Tank Man are regarded as iconic symbols of the 20th century, most young people in China do not recognize the photograph because the Chinese government prohibits the circulation of related images on the Internet.